filterpaper/filterpaper.github.io/qmk/userspace.md

 One of the least obvious ways of building QMK firmware is using the json file exported out of the [Configurator](https://config.qmk.fm/) with [userspace](https://docs.qmk.fm/#/feature_userspace).
 This method is favored personally for the following advantages:

-* Simplified file management with everything in folder—avoids deep source tree like `keyboards/kbdfans/kbd67/mkiirgb/keymaps`.
+* Simplified file management with everything in one folder—avoids deep source tree like `keyboards/kbdfans/kbd67/mkiirgb/keymaps`.
 * Skips `keymap.c` conversion with `qmk json2c`.
 * Avoids onerous text editing of `keymaps[]` in `keymap.c`.
 * Easy to extend support for additional keyboards.